Could Natural Fibers be the Future of Automotive Manufacturing?

 Because natural fibers are often easier to produce than synthetic fibers, obtaining them is less expensive.
 This allows vehicle and parts manufacturers to save money during the production process.

 These savings can then be passed onto consumers which can make a certain car more appealing to the general public.
-In turn, this can further drive sales.
-Thus, a lower cost is a big win for everyone involved.
+In turn, furthering driving sales.
+Therefore, lower cost helps everyone involved.

 Lower Environmental Impact

 In most cases, the creation of natural fibers involves growing plants or animals.
 Both of these are sustainable forms of production and can help the environment.

 Compared to the production of synthetic materials which is primarily harmful to the environment, this is one of the biggest advantages of using natural fibers.
 Being more conscientious of environmental impact, it’s important to consider this.

 At the other end of a car’s life, there’s another environmental impact.
 Although some cars today are purposely 85% recyclable, that’s not the case with most vehicles.

 Natural fibers are used in auto manufacturing to increase the amount of a vehicle that can be recycled.
 Furthermore, lowering the impact on the environment.

 Replaces Synthetic Polymer Functions

 The auto industry has been using synthetic polymers for a long time.
 Often used as adhesives or in packaging, the majority of these, unfortunately, end up in landfills.